Psalm 74

 Notes

-Verse 7 is stark: שִׁלְּחוּ בָאֵשׁ מִקְדָּשֶׁךָ — "they sent your sanctuary into the fire."
-The word שִׁלַּח ("send, let go, release") is almost gentle in a terrible way — they simply released the fire upon it.
-They חִלְּלוּ לָאָרֶץ — "profaned to the ground" (or "defiled down to the earth") — the מִשְׁכַּן שְׁמֶךָ, the dwelling place of God's name.
-The שֵׁם ("name") theology is significant: in Deuteronomy and throughout the Psalms, the temple is where God's name "dwells" (Deuteronomy 12:11, 1 Kings 8:29).
-To defile the temple is to assault the honor of the divine name.
+Verse 7 is spare: שִׁלְּחוּ בָאֵשׁ מִקְדָּשֶׁךָ — "they sent your sanctuary into the fire."
+The word שִׁלַּח ("send, let go, release") is almost casual — they simply loosed the fire upon it.
+They then חִלְּלוּ לָאָרֶץ — "profaned to the ground" — the מִשְׁכַּן שְׁמֶךָ, the dwelling of God's name.
+The שֵׁם ("name") theology matters here: in Deuteronomy and throughout the Psalms, the temple is precisely where God's name "dwells" (Deuteronomy 12:11, 1 Kings 8:29).
+To burn it is to assault the honor of that name.

 The Appeal to Creation (vv.
 10-17)